The conjugation action in completed group rings: Preliminaries

-\checked\begin{cor} Let $G$ be a compact $p$-adic analytic group.
-Suppose that $\mathcal{J}$ is a fundamental system of neighbourhoods of zero for $RG$ consisting of open ideals, and let $I$ be an arbitrary closed ideal of $RG$.
+\checked\begin{lem} Let $R$ be a compact, totally disconnected ring.
+Suppose that $\mathcal{J}$ is a fundamental system of neighbourhoods of zero for $R$ consisting of open ideals, and let $I$ be an arbitrary closed ideal of $R$.
 Then the canonical ring homomorphism